 The technical feasibility of the ADA-Friendly Navigation App is feasible.

-User familiarity with the ADA-Friendly Navigation App is low risk
+User familiarity with the ADAFNA is low-risk

 Smartphones are commonly used in society, but basic training and usage will make the app more familiar to the user.

 The user interface design will be simple and easily digestible to ensure the app is easy to use.